HidayatiMardhiah/HidayatiMardhiah/README.md

 ## 🚀 What I've Build Or I’m Working On
 - 💬 Building a **mini chatbot** using different sentiment analysis techniques
-- ⚡  A Job tracker application built in react.js
+- ⚡  A Job tracker application built in react.js with an AI feature built to provide statistical progress

 ## 🛠 Tech & Tools
 - **Languages & Libraries**: Python, scikit-learn, pandas, matplotlib